 In this article, I will reveal the top 10 common and costly Google ads mistakes that most advertisers make so as you can avoid getting your fingers burnt.

-- 1 Biggest Google Ads Mistakes to Avoid in 2021
+- 1 Biggest Google Ads Mistakes to Avoid as an Advertiser

 - 1.1 1.
 Choosing the Wrong Keywords